Our Commitment to Inclusion

 Simultaneous EEG-fMRI recordings

-Magnetoencephalography (MEG) (Yokogawa/KIT/Ricoh MEG)
+Magnetoencephalography (MEG) (Yokogawa/KIT/Ricoh)

-Eye movement tracking (Eyelink 1000+)
+Eye tracking (Eyelink 1000+)

 Exoskeleton-based body control experiments, in collaboration with the Nishida Lab (UMD)

-Closed-loop EEG-TMS, in collaboration with the Badre lab (Carnegie Mellon University)
+Closed-loop EEG-TMS, in collaboration with the Badre Lab (Carnegie Mellon University)